 Fortunately, the structure of the audio processing pipeline is fairly consistent, with a few key variations.
 Nearly all of these pipelines start with a microphone with 16-bit output at 44.1 kHz, which then undergoes spectral analysis via Fourier transform.
 If the direction of the signal is important (to identify who’s speaking, for example), then a beam-forming process comes next.
 Echo and noise cancellation is nearly requisite.
 Beyond that, there’s a clear split between language analysis tasks (smart speakers and other voice controlled devices) and hearing assistance, but within these two broad groups, a lot of the processing is predictable.

 Taking these consistencies and variables into account, what’s clearly needed is a customizable end-to-end benchmark with a few specific options.
 Providing the right amount of flexibility—without creating a benchmark so variable that it becomes meaningless—means working with experts, and we’ve recruited some good ones.
-Intel, Arm, onsemi, Renesas, Infineon, STMicroelectronics, Synopsys, and Texas Instruments have already signed on to assist in AudioMark’s development and testing, and their help will be invaluable.
+Intel, Arm, onsemi, Renesas, Infineon, STMicroelectronics, Synopsys, and Texas Instruments were instrumental in making this happen.

 The typical audio pipeline of today combines technologies that date back to radar and RF broadcasting of the early 20th century--such as beamforming and direction of arrival--as well as more modern filters like acoustic echo cancellation and noise suppression.
 Keeping in line with recent tech trends, we've added a neural net to perform keyword-spotting or wake-word classification.
 AudioMark will exercise different data formats, increase the instruction cache demand, and even allow integration of acceleration such as DSPs or other dedicated audio hardware.
 However, it will be sufficiently balanced to not allow any one technology to dominate.